CalConnect/caldavtester-tools/README.md

   Aggregate results by script incl. number of tests success/failure/percentage --run[=(<script-name>|<feature>|default(default)|all)] [--branch=<branch> (default 'master')] --revision <revision>
-  Run tests of given script, all scripts requiring given feature, default (enabled and not ignore-all taged) or all --result-details[=(<script-name>|<feature>|default|all(default)] [--branch=<branch> (default 'master')] List result details incl. test success/failure/logs --delete=(<script>|<feature>|all) [--branch=(<branch>|all) (default 'master')]
+  Run tests of given script, all scripts requiring given feature, default (enabled and not ignore-all taged) or all --all
+  Record all requests and responses, default only record them for failed tests
+  Tip: use shift click in GUI to switch --all on for a single run --result-details[=(<script-name>|<feature>|default|all(default)] [--branch=<branch> (default 'master')] List result details incl. test success/failure/logs --delete=(<script>|<feature>|all) [--branch=(<branch>|all) (default 'master')]